leerobinson/Assignment-1/Website/readme.txt

 This readme file is for the LJMU Holiday Request System website that has been created by Lee Robinson.

+When navigating through the website there are certain areas which are suitable for the director and certain areas suitable for the user.
+Following the initial logon the list of requests will be shown which is suitable for both however more suitable for the director.
+The requests page has a link to the show page which is more suitable for the user as when on the show page they can view if their request has been authorised or not.
+The add and edit pages are suitable for the users because of the nature of the system i.e. the user is the one adding or editing the requests.

 There are 5 webpages called; index.html, requests.html, new.html, edit.html and show.html

 Each webpage contains navigation to all of the webpages.
 Each webpage contains alt tags for images.
 Each webpage has been commented as has the CSS file.